LRT in

 Photo by Mike Harrington

-The trip from Shrewsbury-Lansdowne I-44 to Forest Park-DeBaliviere takes approximately 20 minutes (the full trip to Emerson Park takes approximately 45 minutes).
 The author of this site last visited St. Louis about a week before the Shrewsbury branch opened.
-If anyone has photos or a description of the trip on this line, please send them here.
+If anyone has additional photos or a description of the trip on this line, please send them here.

 Shrewsbury-Lansdowne I-44: Elevated with island platform.